alexandrezfs/SupRails/README.md

 ##JMS Listener + SOAP Services console Usage

 + To launch the JMS Listener, run `JmsStarter`
-+ To Try the REST Web services (based on JERSEY) client on the console, run `ClientWebService`
++ To Try the SOAP Web services client on the console, run `ClientWebService`

 ##Contribution ?!
 This project doesn't aim to be improved as this is just a course lab of SUPINFO International University.